These are common questions, and this article is one of the most frequently read Bible FAQ's on our Website.

-As Christians, we need to remember that we are all sinners in God's eyes (Romans 3:23), and that God loves all His children, even those who believe differently than we do (Matthew 5:43-48).
+As Christians, we need to remember that we are all sinners in God's eyes (Romans 3:23, 1 John 1:8), and that God loves all His children, even those who believe differently than we do (Matthew 5:43-48).
 We cannot afford to let our strong feelings on abortion issues blind us to Jesus' commandment to "Love your neighbor as yourself" (Matthew 22:36-39).

 2270.
 Human life must be respected and protected absolutely from the moment of conception.
 From the first moment of his existence, a human being must be recognized as having the rights of a person - among which is the inviolable right of every innocent being to life.